DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/what-does-a-return-to-teaching-adviser-do-video-transcript.md

 So you might be thinking that you don’t have the confidence to return to teaching, but I’m here to tell you that you definitely can.

-Once you gain some valuable classroom experience and you get back into the swing of things, you’ll realise that this is something you can really do and there’s nothing better for me as a Return to Teaching Adviser when you secure a role.
+Once you gain some valuable classroom experience and you get back into the swing of things, you’ll realise that this is something you can really do and there’s nothing better for me as a return to teaching adviser when you secure a role.

 Teaching.
 Every Lesson Shapes a Life.